fatcatZF/WavenetNRI/README.md

 ### Pedestrian data sets
 We used five pedestrian data sets, namely *zara01*, *zara02*, *students03*, *ETH* and *Hotel*.
 The original data sets can be found at [OpenTraj](https://github.com/fatcatZF/OpenTraj).
 We used a time window of fifteen time steps to create training, validation and test examples, which can be found at the the folder data/pedestrian.
 The data form is `[num_atoms, num_timesteps, num_dims]` for each example.

+## Evaluation Metric
+We use Group Mitre, proposed by  to evaluate the performances of the models.

 ## Run experiments
 ### Spring simulation data sets
 To train the models on the spring simulation data sets, run